HL7/fhir-specialty-rx/input/pages/message-structure.md

 It is a message Bundle with:

-- an event type equal to 'query-response-unsolicited'
+- an event type equal to `query-response-unsolicited`
 - a Parameters resource as the focus (see below)
 - a mandatory Patient representing the patient in the sender's system
 - mandatory MedicationRequest, Practitioner, Organization resources to represent the associated specialty prescription